Product

 Business Academy

-End of the day, you’ve got to determine what works for you and what’s right for your marketing budget.
-It’s all a matter of defining a target market and finding out where they are.
-You might attend a trade show for free to get your first client or two and then use that money to help fund inbound efforts.
-You can also try our method of scoring your marketing ideas before employing them, so you know which ideas to prioritize.
+At the end of the day, you’ve got to determine what works for you and what’s right for your marketing budget.
+It’s all a matter of defining a target market and finding out where they are

 Upcoming Lesson